 The Living Laboratory model was developed at the Museum of Science in Boston, with support from the National Science Foundation.
 The purpose of the National Living Lab initiative is to assist researchers and informal science educators in collaboration efforts that foster public awareness, engagement and understanding of the scientific study of children’s learning and development.

-The Maryland Science Center, the Madison Children's Museum and Oregon Museum of Science & Industry have adapted and implemented the Living Laboratory model in their own early childhood exhibitions and are now serving as National Living Lab “Hub Sites,” disseminating information and resources about the model to other museums and academic institutions nation-wide.
+The Maryland Science Center, the Madison Children's Museum and the Oregon Museum of Science & Industry have adapted and implemented the Living Laboratory model in their own early childhood exhibitions and are now serving as National Living Lab “Hub Sites,” disseminating information and resources about the model to other museums and academic institutions nation-wide.
 There are more than thirty active Living Laboratory sites across the United States.